datapanelcorp/patspeak/README.md

 - `SignalName = DATALOG` (log the current configured TX value)
 - `NULL` (no output changes)

-Output resolution: a signal is considered an “output” only if it appears in a DBC message whose **sender list includes `CTRL`**.
+Output resolution: a signal is considered an "output" only if it appears in a DBC message whose **sender list includes `CTRL`**.

 #### Inputs